gisaia/ARLAS-server/docs/arlas-inspire.md

-# INSPIRE compliant WFS and CSW services
+# INSPIRE compliant Data sets and WFS & CSW services

-As from v9.6.0 of ARLAS-server, WFS and CSW are compliant with INSPIRE standard.
+As from v9.6.0 of ARLAS-server, Data sets and WFS & CSW are compliant with INSPIRE standard.

 ## Activation